Christian-Nayre/SmartPay-Manager/README.md

 Secure login system ensures that only authorized users can access payroll data.

 - **Employee Management 👥**
-  - Add, update, and remove employee records with ease.
+  - Add, view, and remove employee records with ease.

 - **Payroll Processing 💰**
   - Calculate fixed monthly salaries for full-time employees and hourly wages for part-time staff.